 - That our thoughts would become more and more like God’s thoughts.
 (Romans 12:1-2)

-- To have a deeper love for God’s Word, the Bible.
+- To have a deeper love for God’s Word and Bible reading.
 (Joshua 1:8)

 - For a chance to share God’s comfort with others.
 (2 Corinthians 1:4)